EasyCorp/EasyAdminBundle/doc/crud.rst

 service to generate URLs in your PHP code.

 When generating a URL, you don't start from scratch.
 EasyAdmin reuses all the query parameters existing in the current request.
-This allows generating because generating new URLs based on the current URL is the most common scenario.
+This is done on purpose because generating new URLs based on the current URL is the most common scenario.
 Use the ``unsetAll()`` method to remove all existing query parameters::